jamie-alnasir/phd-appendix/README.md

 and the Appendix document (Appendix.pdf).

-The Lahens folder contains the tabular data (Phase II) for the three IVT-Seq H. sapiens samples and plots in Chapter 6.
+The Lahens folder contains the tabular data (Phase II) for the three IVT-Seq H. sapiens samples and figures for plots in Chapter 6.